Orchestra Mozart

 In September 2022 the Orchestra Mozart has been guest of Ferrara Musica for a three-year artistic residency.
 In this framework, together with its Musical Director Daniele Gatti, it will work on a significant project that features the complete execution of Beethoven's nine symphonies.
 This Beethoven cycle began with Symphony No. 3 performed, along with Richard Strauss' Metamorphosen, at Teatro Comunale in Ferrara (28/09), Teatro Verdi in Salerno (29/09), Teatro Filarmonico in Verona (30/09), Teatro Auditorium Manzoni in Bologna (1/10) and Sala Verdi in the Conservatory of Milan (2/10).

-2023 marks a turning point for the Orchestra Mozart, which, among other things, returns to play in the city that is also its home, Bologna, with a triple appointment.
-The first part of the tour, in April, will see the Orchestra perform at the Arena del Sole Theater in Bologna (11/04), the Grand Théâtre de Provence in Aix-en-Provence (12/04), and the LAC in Lugano (13/04) with a program dedicated to Brahms and Wagner.
-The fall will see the development of the Beethoven project, which will bring the Second, Fourth, Fifth, and Sixth Symphony to the cities of Ferrara, once again Bologna (18-20/9), Milan, Lugano, and Bucharest at the George Enescu Festival.
+2023 marked a turning point for the Orchestra Mozart, which, among other things, returned to perform in the city that is also its home, Bologna, with a triple appointment.
+The first part of the tour, in April, saw the Orchestra perform at the Arena del Sole Theater in Bologna (11/04), at the Grand Théâtre de Provence in Aix-en-Provence (12/04), and at the LAC in Lugano (13/04) with a program dedicated to Brahms and Wagner.
+The autumn saw the development of the Beethoven project, which brought the Second, Fourth, Fifth, and Sixth Symphonies to the cities of Ferrara (15 and 17/09), again Bologna (18 and 19/09), Milan (20/09), and Lugano (21/09).

 The productions of the Orchestra Mozart have featured the participation of internationally renowned soloists such as Martha Argerich, Alfred Brendel, Mario Brunello, Giuliano Carmignola, Enrico Dindo, Isabelle Faust, Hélène Grimaud, Natalia Gutman, Rachel Harnisch, Jonas Kaufmann, Julia Kleiter, Alexander Lonquich, Radu Lupu, Sara Mingardo, Anna Netrebko, René Pape, Maria João Pires, Maurizio Pollini, Vadim Repin, and Yuja Wang.
 The Soloists of the Orchestra Mozart, who are the protagonists of chamber music concerts, have collaborated over the years with important artists such as Guy Braunstein, Bruno Canino, Giuliano Carmignola, Till Fellner, Ingrid Fliter, and Alexander Lonquich.